Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 F> HT-<hash-alg>-<cb-type>
 F> ~~~

-Where \<hash-alg\> is the capitalized "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" [@!iana-hash-alg] as specified in [@!RFC6920], and \<cb-type\> is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
+Where \<hash-alg\> is the capitalised "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" [@!iana-hash-alg] as specified in [@!RFC6920], and \<cb-type\> is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
-In case of 'ENDP', the tls-server-end-point channel binding type is used.
+In the case of 'ENDP', the tls-server-end-point channel binding type is used.
-In case of 'UNIQ', the tls-unique channel binding type is used.
+In the case of 'UNIQ', the tls-unique channel binding type is used.
 Valid channel binding types are defined in the IANA "Channel-Binding Types" registry [@!iana-cbt] as specified in [@!RFC5056].

 CBT   | Channel Binding Type